Introduction

 - Green Grass Replacement: Enhancing lawns during off-seasons.
 Learn more with our grass replacement guide.

 Each type requires different model training.
 Platforms like RealVision AI handle all categories within a single workflow, while others may specialize.
+For example, some tools excel at virtual staging but produce mediocre sky replacements.
+That's why it's crucial to test a platform across multiple enhancement types before committing.

 Practical Application: How to Implement Real Estate Photo Enhancement